Good Quality LED strip

 Gree Lamps LED strips

 Gree makes very good LED strips but since they are using less thick PCB material in the strip (to lower cost) the limit light output accordingly so while these LED strips are less bright (about 1/3rd of the Colordiode) they also use less power and the quality of the light is still quite good!
-If you want good quality light but don’t need a lot of it, the Gree Lamps strips are a very nice “good quality” strip!
+If you want good quality light but don’t tons and tons of it, the Gree Lamps strips are a very nice “good quality” strip!

 600LED 12v only Cri/Ra 90 strip (different variant)